Currency and exchange facilities

 Credit cards

-Airlines and major travel agencies also accept credit cards.
+Airlines.
+Major travel agencies also accept credit cards.
 A commission of up to 5% will be charged,

 so check in advance.